nordic-rse/nordic-rse.github.io/content/association/privacy.md

   be passed to others (besides other members, see below) without separate agreement.
-* The information processed is the information requested when submitting a membership application, in particular name, job title, affiliation, contact information, municipality of residence (required by Finnish Associations Act) and other professional information you may wish to provide.
+* The information processed is the information requested when submitting a membership application, in particular name, affiliation, contact information, municipality of residence (required by Finnish Associations Act) and other professional information you may wish to provide.